icl/portfolio_competitive_analysis/GITHUB.markdown

 	   78c917c..4ff38f9  master -> master
 	```

-**When grading assignments we will pull the last commit you pushed before the due date for an assignment.**
+24. If you go to the Github web page for your project you should now see your changes.
+You can push changes as many times as you want.
+When grading assignments we will pull the last commit you pushed before the due date for an assignment.

 **Completing these steps does not complete your first assignment.
 Please see the course web site for the assignment specification.**